-As long as you remain in full-time student status, you will be given full support—in the form of either a research assistantship (RA) or a teaching assistantship (TA)—for the duration of your CS PhD career.
-It is a CS PhD program requirement that full-time, resident PhD students are funded by an RA, TA, or fellowship during an academic semester (i.e., fall or spring).
+As long as you remain enrolled in full-time, residential student status and actively working on research with your faculty advisor in good academic standing, you will be given full support—in the form of either a research assistantship (RA) or a teaching assistantship (TA)—for a minimum of 5 years.
+It is a CS PhD program requirement that full-time, resident PhD students are funded on either a research assistantship, teaching assistantship, or fellowship during an academic semester (Fall/Spring).
 Exceptions to this requirement may be granted on a case-by-case basis.

 Full support includes: